 When preparing for a recent trip, we decided to make student ID cards for our children, both to serve as identification and also to get student discounts at some of the places we hoped to visit on our trip.

-To make student ID cards, I inserted a square shape into my document, and stretched it out to make a rectangle about 3 inches long and 2 inches wide. (you can measure your driver's license if you need something to go by) then I added the following text information:
+To make student ID cards, I inserted a square shape into my document on my computer, and stretched it out to make a rectangle about 3 inches long and 2 inches wide. (you can measure your driver's license if you need something to go by).

 - Our Homeschool Name (Princetown LET font, size 14)

-- our address -for safety I put our mailing, not our physical address (Times New Roman, size 9)
+- Our address -for safety I put our mailing, not our physical address (Times New Roman, size 9)

-- info titles (Times New Roman, size 9)
+- Info titles (Times New Roman, size 9)

-- student info (Helvetica Bold, size 9)
+- Student info (Helvetica Bold, size 9)

 Next, I added a headshot photo of the child that we had taken with our little point and shoot camera (like this one).

 ID Card Options:

 For the back side of the student ID cards, I added a family photo, (so if the child should be lost, the authorities could also recognize the parents/or other family members) and the following text: